 Arizona State University is ranked one of the best universities in the world.
-When you study at ASU, you will enjoy prestigious faculty, state-of-the-art facilities and a vibrant community of students from more than 150 countries in the world.
-At ASU, you can choose from more than more than 350 undergraduate degree programs that will lead you to a successful career path.
+When you study at ASU, you will enjoy prestigious faculty, state-of-the-art facilities and a vibrant community of students from over 150 countries around the globe.
+At ASU, you can choose from more than 350 undergraduate degree programs that will lead you to a successful career path.

 How to apply to ASU undergraduate programs